 Helle Johansen-Baker

-...a Danish artist, who came to the UK in 1988.
-I’ve lived in Leigh on Sea by the Thames Estuary since 2010 where my passion for painting really started when I enrolled on a local painting course in 2018.
+I'm a UK based artist, originally from Denmark and I’ve lived in Leigh on Sea by the Thames Estuary since 2010 where my passion for painting really started when I enrolled on a local painting course in 2018.
 It was soon clear to me that I had found something special that totally resonated.

 Creativity has always been the thing pulling me - working in a graphic design studio, portrait/wedding photographer, designing and making silk bandanas for dogs and pet photographer, all met with interest from the buying public.